Read This First

 Prompt 4: Provide your own assessment of the plausibility of these arguments, then assess their potential weaknesses.

-The central claim is this: The concept of emergence can sometimes be used vaguely, leading to ambiguity about what truly qualifies as emergent.
+In plain terms: The concept of emergence can sometimes be used vaguely, leading to ambiguity about what truly qualifies as emergent.

 The argument that emergence involves properties arising from the interactions of parts that do not exist in the individual parts is highly plausible.
 This concept is well-supported in both natural and social sciences.
 Examples such as the properties of water molecules forming ice and biological organisms exhibiting life support the idea that new properties can emerge from collective interactions.